Carter Harrison III: Political views

 Harrison was a populist Democrat.
-He was aligned with many causes that spoke to the working class in Chicago, being regarded as a voice for the concerns "the great unwashed" of Chicago (i.e., members of the city's non-Protestant immigrant ethnic groups, that were often derided by many of the city's business elites).
+He was aligned with many causes that spoke to the working class in Chicago, being regarded as a voice for the concerns of "the great unwashed" of Chicago (i.e., members of the city's non-Protestant immigrant ethnic groups, who were often derided by many of the city's business elites).

 In the 1880s (after the Haymarket Affair), Harrison spoke in disagreement with the news media's condemnation of American socialists.
 He argued that (contrary to media representations) socialists were not supportive of bomb throwers, and that socialists spoke to common concerns of the United States's "workers, thinkers, and writers".
 In his final political campaign (Chicago's 1893 mayoral election), Harrison campaigned on reforming Chicago's tax assessment system to equalize the tax burden (taxing the wealthier more).
 While he was aligned with the working class and fell into late political disfavor the city's business elite held for him, Harrison was himself a man of significant personal wealth, and remained poker buddies with numerous members of the city's business elite up until his death.

 Harrison positioned himself as tolerant towards liquor consumption or gambling, and did not support government crackdowns on these behaviors.
 Rather than supporting blue laws, Harrison supported and encouraged the operation of saloons in ethnic neighborhoods, viewing them as functioning as community gathering-spaces out of which some services of further community benefit (such as post service) might also be operated.

-Harrison saw the Chicago's strength as being in its neighborhoods, and viewed it as being a city of neighborhoods.
+Harrison saw Chicago's strength as being in its neighborhoods, and viewed it as being a city of neighborhoods.

 Hailing from the Upland South and wed to a woman who hailed from the Deep South, during the American Civil War, Harrison had occasionally openly expressed sympathy towards the Confederate cause, leading him to be derided as a Copperhead.
 In a speech during "Great Britain Day" at the World's Fair, Harrison expressed wonder at the vast reaches of the British Empire, and opined that Britain's colonial rule over India was due to Britain's superiority, remarking, "India, with her 280 million of population has to acknowledge the supremacy of the intelligence and wealth of Great Britain, with her population of only 50 million."

 Personal life

 Marriages and late engagement

 On April 12, 1855, Harrison married his first wife, the former Sophie Preston.
 She hailed from the Preston family, a distinguished southern family.
 Harrison and his first wife, Sophie, had ten children together.
 Six of their children died either in infancy or early childhood.

 Harrison became a widower after Sophie died in Europe in 1876.
 After being widowed, Harrison married Margarette (alternatively spelled "Margaret" or "Marguerite") E. Stearns in 1882.
-Stearns was a member of one of Chicago's earliest and most wealthy families, being the daughter of Chicago pioneer Marcus C. Stearns.
+Stearns was a member of one of Chicago's earliest and wealthiest families, being the daughter of Chicago pioneer Marcus C. Stearns.
 He was widowed again when she died in 1887.